Real Case Study 2026 Reading time: 14 min

 Step 6 — Showers before the couch

 Final step.
-Ryan, Sarah, Jake, and Emma showered before sitting on the couch or going to bed.
+Everyone showers before sitting on the couch or going to bed.
 Not the most critical step — bed bugs travel on clothing and textiles, not on bare skin — but it’s a clean close to the entire protocol.
 After that, you can sit wherever you want with a clear head.

-Ryan’s protocol is exactly what I’ve been recommending for years, after working with families whose infestations started from an unprotected suitcase.
+This protocol is exactly the right approach for infestations that start from an unprotected suitcase.
 The critical point — the one that changes everything — is not bringing the suitcase into the bedroom.
 Most people do it because it’s convenient.
 That’s where it all unravels.
-The order of the steps matters as much as the products.
-You can have the best products in the world; if you open your suitcase on the bed, you’ve taken a serious risk.
+The order of the steps matters as much as the products: you can have the best products in the world, but if you open your suitcase on the bed, you’ve taken a serious risk.

 Checklist: The Anti-Bed-Bug Return Protocol